Japanese Language and Japan Studies

 Asia is now a powerhouse of the global economy and promises to become even more important over the next century.
 People from around the globe will be needed to make connections in many fields relating to technology, language, and culture.
 Japan specifically continues to invest heavily in technological and cultural innovation, and career opportunities abound for qualified people with a working knowledge of its language.

-In addition to the major, the Department of Foreign Languages and Literatures offers two minors, one in Japanese Language and the other in Japan Studies.
-Students of any major who intend to work overseas or in multicultural settings and firms within the United States will find these minors very useful.
+Students of any major who intend to work overseas or in multicultural settings and firms within the United States will find these areas of study very useful.

 Minor in Japanese Language